-Scholarship applicants need to meet the entry requirements for the programme associated with the scholarship; scholarships aren’t confirmed until the applicant has been offered a place and been accepted into a programme of study.
+To apply for a scholarship, you must first meet the entry requirements for the programme associated with the scholarship.
+Scholarships cannot be confirmed until you have been offered a place and been accepted into a programme of study.

-Applicants can apply for multiple scholarships, however a maximum of two scholarships can be awarded to any one applicant in one year.
-If an applicant is eligible for more than one scholarship, and deemed successful in the scholarships approval process, the Scholarships Approval Panel will award the highest value scholarship/s that the applicant is successful for.
+You can apply for multiple scholarships, however, only one fees based scholarship can be awarded per applicant per year.
+If you’re eligible for more than one fee based scholarship, and deemed successful in the scholarships approval process, the Scholarships Approval Panel will award the highest value scholarship(s) that you are successful for.

-Decisions made by the Scholarships Approval Panel are final, however applicants are able to request feedback on unsuccessful applications if desired.
+Decisions made by the Scholarships Approval Panel are final, however you can request feedback on an unsuccessful application if desired.

-Recipients of scholarships are asked to give permission for their name and photo to be used in the promotion of scholarships.
+You may be asked to allow your name and photo to be used in the promotion of scholarships.

-If a scholarship recipient chooses to change to part time during the year, Ara reserves the right to end the scholarship arrangement.
-However, this will be decided on a case-by case basis.
+And you choose to change to part-time study during the year, Ara reserves the right to end the scholarship arrangement.
+However, this will be decided on a case-by-case basis.

-Scholarship recipients may be required to pass courses undertaken to continue to receive scholarship funding.
-If a scholarship recipient doesn’t pass or complete his or her programme of study, the scholarship funds cannot be used to pay for a resit/repeat.
+You may be required to pass the courses you undertake in order to continue to receive scholarship funding.
+If you don’t pass or complete your programme of study, you cannot use your scholarship funds to pay for repeating a course.